rotki/rotki/docs/api.rst

    :statuscode 200: Snapshot was updated successfully.
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is currently logged in.
 JSON has different timestamps.
-Snapshot contains an unknown asset.JSON has invalid headers.Check error message.
+Snapshot contains an unknown asset.
+JSON has invalid headers.
+Check error message.
    :statuscode 500: Internal rotki error.